 Asian shares fall amid uncertainty about Georgia senate runoff

-Asian shares edged lower on Tuesday amid uncertainty about Senate runoffs in Georgia, which could have a big impact on incoming U.S. President Joe Biden's economic policies.

-TOKYO: Asian shares edged lower on Tuesday amid uncertainty about Senate runoffs in Georgia, which could have a big impact on incoming U.S. President Joe Biden's economic policies.
+TOKYO: Asian shares edged lower on Tuesday (Jan 5) amid uncertainty about Senate runoffs in Georgia, which could have a big impact on incoming US President Joe Biden's economic policies.

 Oil futures extended declines in Asian trading after major producers delayed a decision on whether to increase output.